Managing your inventory is an important part of any product-based business.

 Calculating ROP Without Safety Stock

 Not all businesses keep safety stock.
 For example, those following lean inventory practices or a just-in-time management strategy.
-If you only carry enough stock to meet current demand, you’ll need to adjust your ROP calculations around safety stock.
+If you only carry enough stock to meet current demand, you’ll need to adjust your ROP formula to reflect the absence of safety stock.

 To calculate reorder points without safety stock, just multiply your daily average sales by average lead time.
 This simplifies the reorder point formula to look like this: